 STATEMAP is a competitive, matching-funds grant program between the state geological surveys and the United States Geological Survey for conducting basic geologic mapping.
 STATEMAP is one of three components of the National Cooperative Geologic Mapping Program (NCGMP).
 A broad-based stakeholder group comprises the Colorado Geologic Mapping Advisory Committee (GMAC) that prioritizes the areas for mapping.
 The GMAC has ranked priorities for geologic mapping in Colorado.
 Each year the state geological surveys submit proposals to a national review panel for monetary awards up to $300,000.
 Each grant requires a 50/50, hard-money match.
 Colorado has historically been in the top five grant awards in the nation.

-- and addressing a broad spectrum of land-use concerns
+- addressing a broad spectrum of land-use concerns.

-- a landslide susceptibility map for the city of Colorado Springs, which has suffered losses of $75 million from landslides
+- a landslide susceptibility map for the city of Colorado Springs, which has suffered losses of $75 million from landslides; and

 Another recent STATEMAP quad was used as the basis for detailed mapping of a proposed state park near Cheyenne Mountain.